 These are the people you’ve been spending the most time with after recovery.
 They’re the ones who’ve given you strength when you thought you had none left.
 Now, they’re being unsupportive.
 It’s important to first remember they’re just trying to keep your best interests in mind.
 Second, know that even if they’re not supportive, there are ways to deal with it and move on.

 Below, you’ll find several useful ideas that will help you cope with unsupportive friends and family in a time when you might be feeling lost, confused and hurt.
 Do you need alcohol and drug rehab in NC?
-If so, call Legacy Freedom today!
+If so, call Freedom Detox today!
 We can help.

 Dealing With Unsupportive Friends and Family